3-Day Whole Food Plant-Based Meal Plan

 - Stir-Fry.
 You can’t go wrong with a big veggie stir-fry!
 I like to add tofu and serve them over rice or quinoa.
 Good veggies for stir-fries include bok choy, celery, broccoli, carrot and snap peas.

-Pasta.
+- Pasta.
 Pasta is the easiest dinner, all you need is pasta and sauce.
 In fact one of my fave quick dinners is just pasta, store-bought sauce, red pepper flakes and nutritional yeast.
 For something a little different, try this pumpkin penne.
 You can also try these lentil meatballs with vegan bolognese sauce.

 - Salads.
 If you’ve been by the blog before, you’ve probably noticed I love interesting and delicious salads.
 There’s no need for salads to be boring!
-Check out my 28 Healthy Vegan Salad Recipes for an epic list of salads to try.
+You can browse all of my vegan salad recipes here.

 Creating Plant-Based Meals